-Particulars QIBs (1) Non-Institutional Bidders Retail Individual Bidders multiples of [•] Equity Shares thereafter Equity Shares thereafter Maximum Bid Such number of Equity Shares and in multiples of [•] Equity Shares not exceeding the size of the Offer, subject to applicable limits Shares not exceeding the size of and in multiples of [•] Equity Shares so that the Bid Amount does not exceed ₹ 200,000 Bid Lot [•] Equity Shares and in multipl es of [•] Equity Shares thereafter Mode of allotment Compulsorily in dematerialised form Allotment Lot s and in multiples of one Equity Sh are thereafter Trading Lot One Equity Share s and in marapies of one Equity Sh are therearter Who can apply (3) Public financial institutions (as specified in Section 2(72) of the Companies Act), scheduled commercial banks, Mutual Funds, Eligible FPIs, VCFs, AIFs, FVCIs registered with SEBI, multilateral and bilateral development financial institutions, state industrial development corporation, insurance companies registered with IRDAI, provident funds (subject to applicable law) with minimum corpus of ₹ 250 million, pension funds with minimum corpus of ₹ 250 million, National Investment Fund set up by the Government of India through resolution F. No.2/3/2005-DD-II dated November 23, 2005, the insurance funds set up and managed by army, navy or air force of the Union of India, insurance funds set up and managed by the Department of Posts, India and Systemically Important Non-Banking Eligible NRIs, HUFs (in the name of the karta), companies, corporate bodies, scientific institutions societies and trusts and any individuals, corporate bodies and family offices which are recategorised as category II FPIs (as defined under SEBI FPI Regulations) and registered with Eligible NRIs and HUFs (in the name of the karta) Terms of Payment Financial Companies.
-In case of Anchor Investors: Full Bid Amount shall be payable by the Anchor Investors at the time of submission of their Bids (4) In case of all other Bidders: Full Bid Amount shall be blocked by the SCSBs in the bank account of the ASBA Bidder or by the Sponsor Bank through the UPI Mechanism, that is specified in the ASBA Mode of Bidding Form at the time of submission of Only through the ASBA process (except for Anchor Investors).
-Only through the ASBA process.
+Particulars QIBs (1) Non-Institutional Bidders Retail Individual Bidders · · · · · · · · · · · · · · · · · · · the Bid Amount exceeds ₹ 200,000 and in multiples of 24 Equity Shares thereafter Maximum Bid Such number of Equity Shares and in multiples of 24 Equity Shares not exceeding the size of the Offer, subject to applicable limits and in multiples of 24 Equity Such number of Equity Shares and in multiples of 24 Equity Shares so that the Bid Amount does not exceed ₹ 200,000 Bid Lot 24 Equity Shares and in multiple , Mode of allotment Compulsorily in dematerialised Allotment Lot and in multiples of one Equity Sha are thereafter Trading Lot One Equity Share Who can apply (3) Companies Act), scheduled commercial banks, Mutual Funds, Eligible FPIs, VCFs, AIFs, FVCIs registered with SEBI, multilateral and bilateral development financial institutions, state industrial development corporation, insurance companies registered with IRDAI, provident funds (subject to applicable law) with minimum corpus of ₹ 250 million, pension funds with minimum corpus of ₹ 250 million, National Investment Fund set up by the Government of India through resolution F. No.2/3/2005-DD-II dated November 23, 2005, the insurance funds set up and managed by army, navy or air force of the Union of India, insurance funds set up and managed by the Department of Posts, India and Systemically Important Non-Banking Eligible NRIs, HUFs (in the name of the karta), companies, corporate bodies, scientific institutions societies and trusts and any individuals, corporate bodies and family offices which are recategorised as category II FPIs (as defined under SEBI FPI Regulations) and registered with name of the karta) Terms of Payment Financial Companies.
+In case of Anchor Investors: Full Bid Amount was paid by the Anchor Investors at the time of submission of their Bids (4) In case of all other Bidders: Full Bid Amount was blocked by the SCSBs in the bank account of the ASBA Bidder or by the Sponsor Bank through the UPI Mechanism, that is specified in the ASBA Form at the time of submission of the ASBA Form.
+Mode of Bidding Only through the ASBA process.
 Only through the ASBA process